altocodenl/cell/docs/llm-high.md

 - Many calls cannot be done directly from the browser for security reasons, so they require a server to make the request.

 What about quality and understandability?
 If instead of a big stack, we use a good substrate, the line count of the LLM output will be much less, and more understandable.
 If this is the case, we can vastly increase the quality and performance of the systems we build.

+The frontend of the system is now the documentation and the agents; the backend is the stack/substrate.

+Open questions:
+- How do we store the documentation and dialog alongside the implementation?
+- How do we use version control systems?